srph/til/2015-06-24-css-margin-collapse.md

 Works, right?
 But it's not working as we intended.
 If you'll look closely, the vertical allowance / spacing between the first block and the second block isn't 50px; it's 25px.

+This is **Margin collapsing**.
+More about on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/margin_collapsing).
+TL;DR: When two blocks have intersecting margins, the larger margin is used (and the smaller margin is discarded).

 To elaborate:

 ```css